samsuh/2025-learnings/README.md

 > You should adjust the mapping in tasks.map(...) to match your actual task object structure and your Prisma schema.

 Heck yeah!
 I got the tasks to populate on the ProjectShowPage after being written into the Tasks table in postgres.
 Solid progress!

+## July 2025
+June was a pretty productive month.
+I'm preparing to move back to Seoul, and I've started to tell people about this project, with strong feedback so far which has been encouraging.
+I'm finding that I am learning a lot, but new features really challenge my understanding of how things work.
+I have been trying to keep the codebase clean, but now I better understand how much goes into a refactor.
+For now, the priority is getting things working without making too big of a mess.
+I am also finding how the hardest part is to clearly define the user flow and dataflow.
+The site is made, it's dockerized, and things are working well.
+The "project owner" workflow is pretty much finished.
+Next is the "admin" workflow and the "bounty hunter" workflow.

+7/1 - Consider adding a "approvedByOwner" and "approvedByAdmin" boolean flag to the initial taskList, and/or to each individual task - when both approve, the task is set.
+Admin flow should be to start on the homepage, browse potential projects to admin on, see their current admin tasks. "current" and "browse new" projects.
+Admins need more of an interactive dashboard to manage things and do work.